Top 7 Things to do in Bluffton | Experience Bluffton

 3. Shop Old Town Bluffton: Explore the many local boutiques, such as Calhoun Street Gallery, Coastal Exchange Furniture and Art, Gigi’s Boutique, Toomer’s Bluffton Oyster Company, Studio B Marketplace and many other locations with artisanal goods, unique finds, local art and more.

 4. Indulge at Palmetto Bluff: Experience true luxury at this award-winning, 20,000-acre community.
 The resort encompasses an extensive nature preserve, walking trails, a vibrant village, a marina, restaurants, a spa, and a Jack Nicklaus Signature Golf Course.
-Accommodations include spacious cottages, guest rooms, suites and village homes that all pay homage to the region’s rich heritage.
+Accommodations include spacious cottages, guest rooms, suites, and village homes that all pay homage to the region’s rich heritage.

 5. Dine on coastal cuisine: Experience the tastes of Bluffton.
 The Bluffton Farmer’s Market happens every Thursday on Calhoun Street, where family-friendly activities and local vendors provide the perfect scene to experience the Bluffton state of mind that so many talk about.
 Local restaurants like Red Fish and The Cottage source fish and vegetables from Bluffton waterways, farms and forests for everything from eclectic southern dishes to lowcountry cuisine that will satisfy all your cravings.

 6. Tour the Garvin-Garvey’s Freedman Cottage: Tour the home constructed and owned by African-Americans in Bluffton during the Reconstruction Era.
 This rare property is open for visitors to experience the history of the family and the rehabilitation of its structure.

 7. Take in the view at Rose Hill Mansion: Known as the most beautiful plantation house in the lowcountry, this historic home has Southern history and charm with breathtaking views.
 The perfect spot for photography, find your picture-perfect memory here.